-Christian Schneider is a senior fellow at the Wisconsin Policy Research Institute.
-Schneider spent eight years working for the Wisconsin State Legislature.
+Christian Schneider is a columnist for the Milwaukee Journal-Sentinel.
+Schneider, formerly a senior fellow at the Wisconsin Policy Research Institute, spent eight years working for the Wisconsin State Legislature.
 He holds a Master's degree from Marquette University and a Bachelor's degree from the University of Utah, both in political science.
 Schneider is a frequent contributor to the National Review Online, and his columns have been featured in the New York Times, New York Post, Washington Times, and City Journal quarterly magazine.
 He is also co-author of the Campaign Manager Survey.

 Ben Boychuk is associate editor of City Journal, where he writes on education and California politics.
 Previously, he served as managing editor of the Heartland Institute's School Reform News and the Claremont Review of Books.
 He is also a former editorial writer for Investor's Business Daily and the Press-Enterprise in Riverside, California.
 Boychuk writes a bi-weekly column for the Sacramento Bee and a weekly column for Scripps-Howard News Service.
 His work has also appeared in the Los Angeles Times, the Orange County Register, the San Francisco Chronicle, the San Diego Union-Tribune, the New York Post, National Review Online, the Korea Times and newspapers across the United States.